Cacti/documentation/Install-Under-RHEL-Compatible_LAMP.md

 $proxy_headers = null;
 ```

-**Note:** If you installed Cacti out of `/var/www/html` make sure you fix up
-all SELinux context and permissions.
+**Note:** If you installed Cacti outside `/var/www/html`, run the `semanage fcontext` and `restorecon` commands from step 5 of the SELinux section above to apply the correct file contexts.

 ---
 Copyright (c) 2004-2026 The Cacti Group